Back to Resources

 Mainland companies with physical offices generally have a smoother banking experience.
 The physical office lease provides substance that banks value during their compliance checks.
 If you are concerned about banking, especially if you have factors that might attract extra scrutiny, a mainland company with a serviced office can help.

-The practical advice: if you are going the freezone route (which is correct for most international businesses), choose your bank strategically.
+If you are going the freezone route (which is correct for most international businesses), choose your bank strategically.
+Our guide to opening a UAE business bank account walks you through this.
 Do not walk into the nearest branch and hope for the best.
 Different banks have different risk appetites, and applying at the right bank for your profile makes all the difference.

 The Cost Comparison in Real Numbers